andrewmcdan/Survival-Guide/book/part-02-orientation-time-and-navigation/01-timekeeping-without-a-clock.md

 💡 Tip: Combine with a set turnaround time (e.g., “Two fists to sunset → stop forward progress now and set shelter”).

+Twilight buffers
+- “Sunset” is not full darkness.
+Civil twilight (sun 0–6° below horizon) often provides usable light for ~30 minutes after sunset—shorter in the tropics, longer at higher latitudes in summer.
+Add a buffer for setup and navigation; don’t plan tight arrivals at dusk.

 ## Star “Clock” Basics
 Use the rotation of a star pattern around the celestial pole to estimate hours at night.